Battle of Tannenberg Line: German

 Against the Soviet forces, a few tired German regiments without any reserve troops stood at their positions, battered by the Soviet artillery.
 The commander of the Army Detachment "Narwa", General der Infanterie Anton Grasser, assessed the German capacity as insufficient against the Soviet attack.
-While sufficient in ammunition and machine-guns, the combat morale of the Germanic volunteers was under heavy pressure while the spirit of some Estonian troops had already been severely damaged, in Grasser's opinion.
+While sufficient in ammunition and machine-guns, the combat morale of many volunteers fighting for Germany was under heavy pressure while the spirit of some Estonian troops had already been severely damaged, in Grasser's opinion.
 However, the following combat proved the opposite.
 The small number of German Junkers Ju 87 dive bombers and shortage of aircraft fuel gave the Soviets massive air superiority.
 Grasser's conclusion was short:

 Leaving diplomatic formulation aside, Grasser announced that without immediate reinforcements, the Soviets would inevitably break through the Tannenberg Line on 29 June.
 Such reinforcements were beyond the capacities of Army Group North.
 The commander of the Army Group, Ferdinand Schörner, had repeatedly called Adolf Hitler's attention to the fact that virtually no division consisting of Germans was left at the Tannenberg Line, which was threatening to collapse.
 These calls had no effect, as Hitler's response remained to stand or die.
 The German order of battle (as of 28 July 1944) was: